vainalasrinath/Django-crud/Django-crud-application-master/README.md

 Access the application by entering localhost:8000/, it will show all the available employee records.
 Initially, there is no record.
 So, it shows no record message.
 Well, we have successfully created a CRUD application using Django.
-This complete project can be downloaded here.( https://github.com/diwamishra21/Django-crud-application)

 12. Accessing admin panel, for that you have to create a super user using command- python manage.py createsuperuser